clarencechen/yolacc/README.md

        pip install cython
        pip install opencv-python pillow pycocotools matplotlib
        ```
- - If you'd like to train YOLACT, download the COCO dataset and the 2014/2017 annotations.
+ - If you'd like to train YOLACC, download the COCO dataset and the 2014/2017 annotations.
 Note that this script will take a while and dump 21gb of files into `./data/coco`.
    ```Shell
    sh data/scripts/COCO.sh
    ```
- - If you'd like to evaluate YOLACT on `test-dev`, download `test-dev` with this script.
+ - If you'd like to evaluate YOLACC on `test-dev`, download `test-dev` with this script.
    ```Shell
    sh data/scripts/COCO_test.sh
    ```
- - If you want to use YOLACT++, compile deformable convolutional layers (from [DCNv2](https://github.com/CharlesShang/DCNv2/tree/pytorch_1.0)).
+ - If you want to use deformable convolutional layers, please compile the required custom CUDA kernels (from [DCNv2](https://github.com/CharlesShang/DCNv2/tree/pytorch_1.0)).
    Make sure you have the latest CUDA toolkit installed from [NVidia's Website](https://developer.nvidia.com/cuda-toolkit).
    ```Shell
    cd external/DCNv2